Deoxyribonucleic acid definition

 A nucleic acid refers to any of the group of complex compounds made up of linear chains of monomeric nucleotides.
-Each nucleotide component, in turn, is made up of phosphoric acid, sugar, and nitrogenous base.
+Each nucleotide component, in turn, is made up of phosphoric acid, sugar, and a nitrogenous base.
 Nucleic acids are involved in the preservation, replication, and expression of hereditary information.
 Two major types of nucleic acids are deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).

 History and Terminology